 As such, activated charcoal powder can't absorb the tiny particles that stain teeth.
-We also previously noted that whitening products must get through the pores in the enamel to break down those particles that stain teeth to give your teeth that pearly white status.
-Activated charcoal powder, however, doesn't have this ability.
+Additionally, as we previously mentioned, whitening agents must penetrate the enamel pores and break down the stain-causing particles to give your teeth their pearly white appearance.
+However, activated charcoal powder lacks this property.

 If that's the case, how does it work?

-Sure, the activated charcoal powder can feel pretty fair to the touch, but it still has abrasive properties, which are enough to scour off any surface stains and strip down layers of tooth enamel.
+Even though activated charcoal powder can feel relatively neutral to the touch, it nevertheless possesses abrasive qualities that are sufficient to remove any surface stains and remove layers of dental enamel.

-That said, if the activated charcoal powder isn't the way to go, what is?
-Usually, getting your teeth whitened professionally is the best way to go.
-And the next time you hear about the latest oral hygiene craze, it's always best to consult your doctor.
+However, if using activated charcoal powder is not the best option, what is?
+Typically, having your teeth professionally whitened is the best course of action.
+Additionally, it's always advisable to speak with your doctor the next time you hear about the newest oral hygiene craze.

 Is Laser Teeth Whitening Safe?

 Do laser teeth whitening procedures have any drawbacks now that we understand how they work?
 However, the issues are the same as with other whitening treatments.
 For starters, due to the concentration of hydrogen peroxide in the peroxide gel, your teeth may feel sensitive after the procedure.
 In addition, despite the measures, some of the gel may still find its way to your gums and irritate them.